tim-burr/tim-burr.github.io/README.md

 - Pure-CSS (lightweight style framework)
 - Custom static site generator

-**Note:** Only the source files are versioned here.
+**Note:** Only source files are versioned here.
 See branch for published website.